PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-25-using-the-command-line-intermediate.markdown

 ## Streams and pipelines

 A basic concept in programming is what we call **streams**, which refers to the flow of information or data (inputs and outputs) that are happening in a computer or program.
 Computers have a minimum of three "standard streams":
 * **Standard input (stdin):** It is a stream from which a computer reads the input data.
 An example would be what you type on your **keyboard** that your computer can read and interpret.
+Imagine we give our computer the command `find`
-* **Standard output (stdout):** It is a stream to which the computer or a program writes its output data.
+* **Standard output (stdout):** It is a stream to which the the program writes out what's considered its main output.
 For example, the information you can see on your **monitor**.
+Following the previous example, when we use the command `find`, it will write out the paths to the located files to standard output.
-* **Standard error (stderr):** It is a stream used by programs to output **error messages**.
+* **Standard error (stderr):** It is a stream used that is traditionally used for things like **error messages** - things that you might not want mixed with your main output.
 It is separated from the standard output, so we can control its flow independently.
+Our command `find` will write out earnings that it cannot access a directory to standard error.

 <div class="img-with-text">
     <img src="/assets/images/streams.png" alt="Streams of data" width="300">
     <p style="text-align:center;">Image sourced from: Wikipedia</p>
 </div>

-It is very important to understand this flow of information as that would allow us to redirect it, for example, getting a second program to take as its input, the output of a first program using what we call a **pipeline** (|).
+It is very important to understand this flow of information as that would allow us to redirect it, for example, getting a second program to take as its input, the output of a first program using what we call a **pipeline** (`|`).

 According to Wikipedia: a pipeline consists of a chain of processing elements (processes, threads, coroutines, functions, etc.), arranged so that the output of each element is the input of the next.